 About the Program

 We offer a STEM-designated bachelor of science degree to help you understand evidence-based research practices.
 Our program allows you to hone skills specific to your area of interest, while also giving you the opportunity to learn how to communicate effectively with diverse audiences.
 You will have access to lab space for research work, our Interdisciplinary Neuroscience Laboratory, and the expertise of faculty members.
-Additionally, we offer an academic minor in psychology that complements various degrees.

 What You'll Learn